Overcoming Self Sabotage

 Taking the Easy Way Out

 Maddison Taylor who writes for Daily OM states that “sabotaging behavior can affect your motivation and your drive.
-You may drown your strong desires in television or food, avoid facing potentially challenging situations, or simply retreat inward.
+You may drown your strong desires in television or food, alcohol or recreational drugs to avoid facing potentially challenging situations, or simply retreat inward.
 Accepting challenges, growing, making tough decisions, and working hard can seem truly frightening.
 It is easier to continue doing what you've always done.

 The Self Sabotage Cycle